berkeley-blockchain/cs294-144-s18/index.md

 TBD

 ## Additional Notes
 For students who need computing resources for the class project, we recommend you to look into AWS educate program for students.
 You’ll get 100 dollar’s worth of sign up credit.
-Here’s the link .
+Here’s the [link](https://aws.amazon.com/education/awseducate/apply/).